ANAMIKA

 ---------------

 I land in Cairo at 2 am.
 Reeling from Luxor effect and utterly spent, I catch a wink of sleep at the airport on a rather awkward bench.
-Post an early breakfast breakfast, I briefly consider filling some of the half day remaining in Cairo with a taxi ride around Heliopolis but decide against it - just loitering in the airport feels like bliss.
+Post an early breakfast, I briefly consider filling some of the half day remaining in Cairo with a taxi ride around Heliopolis but decide against it - just loitering in the airport sipping some drink or other feels like bliss.

-Yes, I do see this three-tier object, the like of which I can't remember seeing anywhere - the last bit of sightseeing in Egypt:
+Somewhere, I see this three-tier object, the like of which I can't remember seeing anywhere - the last bit of sightseeing in Egypt:

 Mercifully, the customs and stuff get done quick and we fly off to Abu Dhabi on time.
 It is night when we land.
 For the second time in a fortnight, I have 3 hours to kill at Abu Dhabi and once again I get fleeced.
 A Currency Exchange booth gives me the equivalent of 1000 Indian rupees less than what I should have got for my remaining Egyptian pounds and justifies it with some "online...offline" nonsense.
 I am too tired to argue.